 I was blessed enough, despite my insecurities, to meet a wonderful man, who would become my husband.
 Together, we learned to identify, recognize and eventually deal with my depression.

 At my darkest moments, I felt as though I were trapped into a tiny box, and couldn’t escape, all the while watching as some foreigner entered my body and took over, setting fire to the place, and wreaking havoc.

 After bouts of severe post-partum depression, which I later learned were more or less extensions of a chronic emotional state that I had refused to recognize, I finally decided to seek help.
 I called my doctor and was prescribed anti-depressants.
 I talked to a therapist.
-All of these things took the edge off, but never quite “fixed” me.
+All of these things took the edge off, but never quite “fixed” me, a friend even recommended me to get a weed grinder and start using weed as an antidepressant.
 I was either in a haze from the drugs, or wallowing in self pity.

 The worst part was that I was humiliated to be having these feelings.
 I felt as if I didn’t deserve to be depressed.
 On the outside, my life appeared to be perfect.
 Being depressed comes with a stigma that there is something wrong with me, or so I thought.
 I was too embarrassed to allow people to see how horribly I was suffering in silence.